vvkorz/markov_tpm/README.md

 **Note**, that *TPM* here stands simply for a class name under which all functions are collected.

+## Some Links

+If you are interested in markov processes, [here](https://martin-thoma.com/python-markov-chain-packages/) is a relatively old but good overview of python packages.
+Additionally, [discreteMarkovChain](https://pypi.org/project/discreteMarkovChain/) looks like an advanced package.
 ## Authors

 * **Vladimir Korzinov** - *Initial work* - [vvkorz](https://github.com/vvkorz)